Solution

 How long does a readiness assessment take?

 A focused readiness pass runs in days, not weeks.
-EtherInsights surfaces the signals across the tenant without a lengthy custom collection phase.
-The gating factor is usually remediation time, not discovery time.
+The main timeline risk is usually remediation, not discovery.

 Can an MSP run this across multiple tenants?